Malicious Selling Strategies in E-Commerce Livestream: A Case Study of Alibaba's Taobao and ByteDance's TikTok: Methods

-In total, we identified 15 malicious selling strategies from the 40 recording sessions.
-We borrowed or referred to codes such as ``urgency,'' ``scarcity,'' ``social proof,'' ``forced action,'' and ``nagging'' from the existing typologies~\cite{mathur2019dark,gray2018dark,crabtree1992doing}.
-We added new codes such as ``playacting'' (engaging in pretense to induce viewers to buy or to gain affection and sympathy) to our taxonomy.
-We further grouped the malicious selling strategies into three categories.
-They are Compulsive, Deceptive and Designing selling strategy categories.
-We define them in Results.
-Table~\ref{tab:strategies} lists the malicious selling strategies and descriptions.
+In total, we identified 15 malicious selling strategies from the 40 recording sessions (\autoref{tab:strategies}).
+We borrowed or referred to codes such as ``urgency,'' ``scarcity,'' ``social proof,'' ``forced action,'' and ``nagging'' from existing typologies~\cite{mathur2019dark,gray2018dark,crabtree1992doing}.
+We added new codes such as ``Playacting'' and ``Sophistry'' to our taxonomy.
+The new codes were marked in bold in~\autoref{tab:strategies}.
+We found that these strategies fit into characteristics of deceptive designs initially defined by~\cite{mathur2019dark}.
+Thus, we further grouped the malicious selling strategies into four categories: Restrictive, Deceptive, Covert, and Asymmetric.
+We re-defined the four categories in the livestream shopping context in the Results section.

-We also identified 15 interface designs that mediated the malicious selling strategies. \autoref{fig:interface} demonstrates the primary features on the Douyin livestream platform.
-Features on the Taobao livestream platform are similar to those on Douyin thus we do not illustrate them. \autoref{tab:designs} illustrates how the 15 designs mediated malicious selling strategies.
-We explain more details in Results.
+During the coding, we also identified 15 interface designs that mediated the malicious selling strategies \autoref{tab:designs}.
+These designs are also explained in more detail in the Results section.